tylertraviss/TalentAgencySystem/docs/Design Patterns.md

 }
 ```
 ### Composite
 Composition was used to structure the hierarchy of employees of who is in charge of each specific person.
+This creates an organized tree structure of employees allowing the users to track what are each employees superior.
 ### Singleton
 Validating there is only a single instance of the company.
+This creates a global access to the company to easily keep track of the state of the company for the system and for the UNDO function when needed.
 ```java
     private Company() {
         employees = new ArrayList<>();